 One good office cleaning template to start with is Customer Profile Worksheets.
 You can grab your FREE PRINTABLE HERE.

 As you grow your cleaning business, you’ll learn how to customize cleaning services for each location.
 After all, each office or office building is different and will require different needs.
-And that’s exactly what these client profile printables will do.
+And that’s exactly what these client profile printables for your cleaning business will do.

 - You can keep track of each of your commercial office cleaning maintenance weekly schedule.